History of Leigh Delamere services

 Shops and Restaurants

-The westbound services used to have an AJ's.
+The westbound service area used to have an AJ's.
 This became a Little Chef, along with a new restaurant on the eastbound side, after Granada acquired the brand in 1996.

 Under Granada, the westbound side was extended to gain a BHS Express, Tandy, Halfords, Claire's Accessories and an Early Learning Centre.
 Under Moto, only BHS were kept.
 They instead introduced Birthdays and Scoop stores, as well as T2, Thorntons, The Sock Shop and a Formula One shop to both sides, the latter being a huge shop which sold a small amount of Ferrari merchandise.